-- 1. A guardian and a custodian shall be obligated to live together with a minor ward.
-In individual cases, a custodian and a ward may live apart with the permission of the guardianship and custodianship authority, provided the authority concludes that their separate residence will not adversely affect the ward's upbringing and the protection of his/her rights and interests. - 2.
-A guardian and a custodian shall be obligated to notify the guardianship and custodianship authority of a change of residence. - 3.
-The duty specified in paragraph 1 of this article shall not apply to the custodian of a legally capable adult, and to the supporter of an adult, unless otherwise determined under court decision.
+1. A guardian and a custodian shall be obligated to live together with a minor ward.
+In individual cases, a custodian and a ward may live apart with the permission of the guardianship and custodianship authority, provided the authority concludes that their

+- 2. A guardian and a custodian shall be obligated to notify the guardianship and custodianship authority of a change of residence. - 3.
+The duty specified in the first paragraph of this article shall not apply to the custodian of a legally capable adult, and to the supporter of an adult, unless otherwise determined under court decision.